 Though it may call France its home, Nice’s Italian heritage gives it a truly unique, Mediterranean flavour.
 And that means fresh pasta shops, gourmet cuisine, and year-round sun providing the ideal climate whether you’re sat outside charming bistros, weaving through its streets, or retiring to the beach.

-Palma’s history is plain to see in its bevy of museums, castles and palatial houses, but the plentiful bars, restaurants and craft studios add plenty of native flavour to its melting pot.
-Bohemian neighbourhoods and markets house an array of personality, while the varied views make for a living, breathing postcard in themselves.
+Palma’s history is plain to see in its bevy of museums, castles, and palatial houses, but the plentiful bars, restaurants, and craft studios add plenty of native flavour to its melting pot.
+Bohemian neighborhoods and markets house an array of personalities, while the varied views make for a living, breathing postcard in themselves.

 Naples